Standing orders

 Editing and deletion restrictions

-Once a standing order has been executed at least once and has created transactions, the following restrictions apply:
+Once a standing order has created transactions, the following additional restrictions apply:

-• Transaction fields are read-only: Only the scheduling fields (repeat configuration, validity period, note) can still be edited.
-The transaction-specific fields (account, amount, security, costs, etc.) are locked to maintain consistency with the already created transactions.
+- Transaction fields are read-only: Only the scheduling fields (repeat configuration, valid-to date, note) can still be edited.
+The remaining transaction-specific fields (account, amount, security, costs, etc.) are locked to maintain consistency with the already created transactions.

 Showing inactive standing orders